 Riols Quarter is the publishing company which owns and publishes this website.
 The name Riols originates from a village in the south of France.
 It seems surprising a publishing company based in London should choose this French name.
 Why is this village of Riols, its history and environment, significant?

-On the surface it seems rather puzzling that a publishing company registered in London should be called Riols Quarter?
-Until you consider who set it up and what Riols as a place represents to the founder, Brandon Broll.
-To this maverick writer, anti-apartheid activist, electrician, scientist, historian, poet, nature lover…
+On the surface it seems puzzling that a publishing company registered in London should be called RIols Quarter?
+Until you consider who set it up and what Riols as a mountain retreat represents to the founder, Brandon Broll.
+To this maverick writer who wrote about the Cape mountains, poet, nature lover, anti-apartheid activist, scientist, electrician, historian...

 The ancient village of Riols, or more correctly 'commune of Riols' for that is the French term used, is situated in the Haut Languedoc, haut meaning high in the altitudinal sense, for this village is situated in a high valley of the Languedoc surrounded by majestic forested mountains.
 If Riols sounds remote, it is, yet for centuries the French people in this area have fought invaders from far and wide who have come to threaten their independence.